calsora/Dynasnap-Public/README.md

 ## Security

-This repo contains the core manifest and content scripts used in the Dynasnap Chrome extension.
+This [link](https://dynasnap.dev/) contains the core manifest and content scripts used in the Dynasnap Chrome extension.

 These files show exactly what permissions are used, and how the extension interacts with the browser.